 If you are looking for a Node.js backend developer with all the listed skills, you should know what the approximate cost of hiring such a specialist is.
-Statistics show that in The US, a backend Node.js developer earns $92 000 per year on average, with the least number of $63k, and the biggest is $134k.
-This gives us a minimum hourly rate for the trainee specialist about $32/h and a maximum hourly rate for the senior developers about $70.
-There are always some alternatives, and, for comparison, you can hire the same senior Node.js specialists with 5+ years of experience in countries with well-developed IT outsourcing industries like Ukraine or Poland for $40/h and $55/h respectively.
+Statistics show that in the US, a backend Node.js developer earns $92 000 per year on average, with the least number of $63k and the biggest being $134k.
+This gives us a minimum hourly rate for the trainee specialist, about $32/h, and a maximum hourly rate for the senior developers, about $70.
+There are always some alternatives, and, for comparison, you can hire the same senior Node.js specialists with 5+ years of experience in countries with well-developed IT outsourcing industries like Ukraine or Poland for $40/h and $55/h, respectively.

 Speaking of the engagement models, functional and cross-functional teams should be mentioned.

-Their concept is: if you employ, for example, 9 people for working on a project, among them there probably will be 3 system analysts, 3 developers, and 3 testers.
-This is how a functional team looks like.
+Their concept is: if you employ, for example, nine people to work on a project, among them, there probably will be three system analysts, three developers, and three testers.
+This is what a functional team looks like.
 A cross-functional team includes fewer people, and all of them are experienced in all the spheres needed for the project development (coding, hosting, maintenance, etc.).
 Among the advantages of the cross-functional team: